YunzhiZhang/vegMonitor/GEEDataClean.md

 Reviewing GEE Output Data
 =========================

 Now we will navigate to the data exported by our GEE Script.
 We now have 31 Landsat 8 SR Images.
 These images have been clipped to a certain general boundary.
 We would like to reduce this boundary to all altitudes below 3,000 m a.m.s.l.
 Furthermore, we would also like to replace all 0 values in the images produced with `NA` values.
+But first we need to load/install some necessary packages.

 ``` r
 if (!require("raster")) install.packages("raster")